What

 Grab your Eventuate bookmarklet or Eventuate userscript!

-The Chromium extension for Google Chrome is compatible with other browsers including Microsoft Edge and Opera.
+The Chrome extension is compatible with other Chromium-based browsers including Microsoft Edge and Opera.
 Please report any issues you encounter using this on other browsers.